openAgile/CommitStream.Web/doc/install.md

 }
 ```

-# How to install and run a build of VersionOne that integrates CommitStream info into the Asset Detail view
+# How to configure an On-Premise build of VersionOne to point to your CommitStream instance

 ## Background

-> Given you have a GitHub repository that has commits matching the VersionOne asset mention pattern, like S-12345, D-00312, etc, and you want to start seeing those correlated with those assets inside VersionOne's asset detail view, then:
+This assumes that you have already done the previous step.

-* As Administrator, open Powershell
+* Assuming you have VersionOne installed at `C:\inetpub\wwwroot\VersionOne`, then open the file `C:\inetpub\wwwroot\VersionOne\Web.config`
-* Go to the root folder of this project
+* Look for the text `<add key="CommitStream.ServiceUrl" value="https://commitstream.v1host.com" />`
-* Type `cd src\sandbox`
+* Change the `value` property to point to your local network address of where CommitStream is running.
-* Type `get-help Install-V1CSInAzure.ps1 -full` or simply modify the script to suit your needs
+  * Typically this will be something like `http://theservernameOrIpAddress:6565`

-* Run it!
-This will download and install VersionOne and configure it to you the CommitStream integration that is being served by the NodeJS server you installed above.
+# Open VersionOne and configure CommitStream

-# Open VersionOne and see commits!
+* You should now be able to configure CommitStream by opening VersionOne and navigating to the **Admin / DevOps / CommitStream** page.

-* You should now be able to navigate to an asset detail in your VersionOne instance and see commits.
+  * Refer to the VersionOne Community site for configuration documentation: https://community.versionone.com/Help-Center/Administration/CommitStream

 # Troubleshooting